 There’s No Such Thing as Mailing List on Amazon

 Email marketing is such a curious thing.
-One of the internet’s earliest forms of communication should have been displaced by instant messaging by now.
+One of the internet’s earliest forms of communication should have been displaced by instant messaging now.
 But it wasn’t.
 And email is still used in marketing, it works well, and unfortunately, it doesn’t go well with Amazon.

 There’s no way to get as much information about your customers on Amazon as you could on your website.
 The one thing you’d never be able to do on Amazon is to build a mailing list.
 And since a mailing list is such an effective marketing tool, you shouldn’t just give up on it.
-If you keep your online store, you can build the mailing list.
+If you keep your online store, you can build a mailing list.

 Amazon Will Box in Your Reach

 Yes, it’s true that being on such a big platform can be great for your business.
 Amazon really might be the best thing that happened to your business.
 That’s great.
 But the issue here is that there are so many other things that could be happening to your business outside of Amazon.
 And you’ll never know it because Amazon will sap your reach outside of it.

 By using Amazon exclusively, you sentence yourself to use one customer acquisition network exclusively.
 But if you have a website on the side, you can use whatever network you want to get new customers.
 And when you sell to them from your website, you get to keep all the profits, too.